 PEOs are external organizations that co-employ a company’s worksite employees and oversee human resources tasks like payroll, compliance, and benefits.
-Professional employer organizations group co-employees from all their client companies in order to secure benefits packages and rates typically reserved for large corporations.
+Because professional employer organizations group co-employees from all their client companies, they can secure benefits packages and rates typically reserved for large corporations.

 A PEO arrangement is ideal for midsize businesses that want to offer comprehensive benefits.
 The cost varies, but prices typically start at $100 per employee per month.

 An employer can use HR software to secure various benefits, including health, dental, and vision insurance.
 This solution is perfect for a small but growing business that needs to start systematizing HR.
 The cost of HR software starts at around $20 per user per month.

 Payroll software is like a simpler version of HR software.
 These programs can manage payroll and ensure it is compliant and reliable.
 Most payroll software platforms also offer workers’ compensation insurance.
 This bare-bones solution is good for business with very few employees.
 Prices start at under $10 per month per user.

 The SHOP Exchange was set up as part of the Affordable Care Act to create an online marketplace with information about various health insurance providers.
 Some states run their own SHOP Exchange, while others are run by the federal government.

 Small business owners can use the SHOP Exchange to find group coverage for their employees.
 Businesses with under 25 employees are eligible for a 50% tax credit.